FDx Advisors Inc. Sells 9,667 Shares of iShares Core MSCI Pacific ETF (NYSEARCA:IPAC)

-FDx Advisors Inc. lessened its holdings in iShares Core MSCI Pacific ETF (NYSEARCA:IPAC) by 6.1% during the 4th quarter, according to its most recent filing with the Securities & Exchange Commission.
-The fund owned 148,179 shares of the company’s stock after selling 9,667 shares during the quarter.
-FDx Advisors Inc. owned approximately 0.87% of iShares Core MSCI Pacific ETF worth $9,546,000 as of its most recent filing with the Securities & Exchange Commission.
+FDx Advisors Inc. reduced its stake in shares of iShares Core MSCI Pacific ETF (NYSEARCA:IPAC) by 6.1% in the fourth quarter, according to its most recent filing with the SEC.
+The fund owned 148,179 shares of the company’s stock after selling 9,667 shares during the period.
+FDx Advisors Inc. owned approximately 0.87% of iShares Core MSCI Pacific ETF worth $9,546,000 as of its most recent SEC filing.

-A number of other institutional investors have also made changes to their positions in the business.
-Thrivent Financial for Lutherans grew its position in shares of iShares Core MSCI Pacific ETF by 5.0% during the 3rd quarter.
-Thrivent Financial for Lutherans now owns 6,267,173 shares of the company’s stock worth $353,030,000 after buying an additional 297,411 shares in the last quarter.
-Creative Planning bought a new position in shares of iShares Core MSCI Pacific ETF during the 4th quarter worth $3,444,000.
-Empire Life Investments Inc. bought a new position in shares of iShares Core MSCI Pacific ETF during the 3rd quarter worth $1,279,000.
-Insight Wealth Strategies LLC bought a new position in shares of iShares Core MSCI Pacific ETF during the 4th quarter worth $833,000.
-Finally, Mandatum Life Insurance Co Ltd grew its position in shares of iShares Core MSCI Pacific ETF by 12.8% during the 3rd quarter.
-Mandatum Life Insurance Co Ltd now owns 72,246 shares of the company’s stock worth $4,070,000 after buying an additional 8,200 shares in the last quarter.
+Other hedge funds and other institutional investors also recently bought and sold shares of the company.
+Lowe Wealth Advisors LLC bought a new stake in shares of iShares Core MSCI Pacific ETF during the 4th quarter worth $26,000.
+Parallel Advisors LLC bought a new stake in shares of iShares Core MSCI Pacific ETF during the 3rd quarter worth $28,000.
+CWM LLC lifted its holdings in shares of iShares Core MSCI Pacific ETF by 121.3% during the 4th quarter.
+CWM LLC now owns 936 shares of the company’s stock worth $60,000 after acquiring an additional 513 shares during the last quarter.
+NEXT Financial Group Inc lifted its stake in iShares Core MSCI Pacific ETF by 880.5% in the fourth quarter.
+NEXT Financial Group Inc now owns 2,559 shares of the company’s stock worth $165,000 after purchasing an additional 2,298 shares during the last quarter.
+Finally, Ritholtz Wealth Management bought a new stake in iShares Core MSCI Pacific ETF in the fourth quarter worth $223,000.

 Receive News & Ratings for iShares Core MSCI Pacific ETF Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for iShares Core MSCI Pacific ETF and related companies with MarketBeat.com's FREE daily email newsletter.